Searching for Health Expense Assistance

 - student financial assistance including tuition, books, school supplies, living allowance, and seasonal travel

-- family resource centre where elders and members of the community would meet to teach, support and inspire traditional practices and cultural values
+- family resource centre where elders and members of the community meet to teach, support and inspire traditional practices and cultural values

 - emergency shelter and respite care when needed